martinvsehrdy/Eset-TicTacToe/TicTacToe/ReadMe.txt

 ========================================================================
-    APPLICATION : TicTacToe Project Overview
+    CONSOLE APPLICATION : TicTacToe Project Overview
 ========================================================================

-AppWizard has created this TicTacToe Application for you.
+AppWizard has created this TicTacToe application for you.

 This file contains a summary of what you will find in each of the files that make up your TicTacToe application.

 TicTacToe.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.